Rohit-554/Culinary_Craft/README.md

 # Culinary Craft

-This is a simple food recipe application build with advanced flutter which fetches the food recipe's from [Food Api](https://spoonacular.com/food-api) along with an added feature of contributing your own recipes.
+This is a food recipe application build with advanced flutter which fetches the food recipe's from [Food Api](https://spoonacular.com/food-api) along with an added feature of contributing your own recipes and share with the community.

 ## Key Features